clintonbale/cbhugo/README.md

-# CB Hugo - A conversion of Beautiful Hugo Theme
+# CB Hugo - A modification of the Beautiful Hugo Theme

 ## Installation